-Network management has to be regarded as a next step [35].
-Concepts of INM are again relevant to achieve fast local situation awareness and control, which can be exchanged and evaluated in larger domains via distributed and gossip-based algorithms as studied in Section 4.1.
-The scope of dynamic networks ranges from special technologies to heterogeneous environments e.g. for home, building and urban networks or communication for recovery from catastrophes and military applications.
-When new concepts can be realized to manage and operate networks with a high level of dynamics, they should be flexible to handle less dynamic scenarios and to support a centralized view of the network as far as possible.
+In addition to routing, network management has to be considered in a next step [35].
+Therefore concepts of inherent network management are relevant to achieve fast local situation awareness and control, which can be evaluated and aggregated bottom-up into larger domains via distributed and gossip-based algorithms or reinforced learning as studied in Section 4.1.
+The scope of dynamic networks includes heterogeneous environments e.g. for home, building and urban networks or communication for recovery from catastrophes and military applications.
+When new concepts can be realized to manage and operate networks with a high level of dynamics, they should be flexible to also handle less dynamic scenarios and to support a centralized view of the network as far as possible.

-Therefore INM may contribute in a long term perspective to a generalized network management framework that covers a wide range from distributed architectures for dynamic systems to centralized schemes for stable topologies [32][33].
-In this way migration steps towards self-organizing and autonomous components are also prepared for classical management areas.
+INM may contribute in a long term perspective to a generalized network management framework spanning a wide range from distributed architectures for dynamic systems to centralized schemes for stable topologies[32][33].
+In this way, migration steps towards selforganizing and autonomous components can be introduced bottom-up even in systems under central control.